andreaswachowski/udacity-frontend-p5-neighborhood-map/README.md

 list entry (or clicking its edit button).
 A single click pans to the selected marker.

+# Installation
+Clone the repository and open `index.html`.

+To enable foursquare API access, you need a foursquare client id and client secret (see [Connecting to the FourSquare API](https://developer.foursquare.com/overview/auth)).
+Use those to initialize `FOURSQUARE_CLIENT_ID` and `FOURSQUARE_CLIENT_SECRET` at the top of `app/js/app.js`.

 # Resources
 * [todomvc](https://github.com/tastejs/todomvc/tree/gh-pages) for the marker list
 * [Google Maps APIs](https://developers.google.com/maps/)